Student Loan Forbearance Extension: Can You Get One?

 • Public Service Loan Forgiveness program

-Based on your income and family size, an income-driven repayment (IDR) plan sets your student loan payments at an affordable repayment amount per month for you.
-There are four plans, which last for a certain number of years and forgive any remaining balance after that.
+Based on your income and family size, an IDR plan can set your student loan payments at an affordable repayment amount per month for you.
+There are four plans, which last for a certain number of years and forgive any remaining balance after that:

 • Income-Based Repayment Plan